 A stuff sack is handy for transporting your bag to the campsite, either in your backpack or in your vehicle, but it should not be used to store your bag once you get home.

-Packing a sleeping bag tightly compresses its fibers, which causes them to break down over time.
+Packing a sleeping bag tightly will compress its fibers, which causes them to break down over time.

 It's best to store your bag loosely, in a dry place.

-Your sleeping bag will last much longer if you store it loosely.
+Your sleeping bag will stay fresh and last much longer if you store it loosely.
 Fortunately, there are lots of ways to accomplish this.

 The ideal situation is to hang your sleeping bag from a hook.
 That's why there are attached loops on some sleeping bags.